Tower

 Steve Messam

-Tower is a sculpture that explores the building blocks of Penistone Hill’s landscape and their relationship to the building of Bradford.
+Tower was a sculpture that explored the building blocks of Penistone Hill’s landscape and their relationship to the building of Bradford.

 Explore the artwork through this series of photographs, videos and accompanying audio description.

-The 10m high sculpture is a tower of stacked block forms with a central arch and is based on the rocks from the former quarries on Penistone Hill, quarries that once supplied stone to build Bradford.
+This ten metre high sculpture was a tower of stacked block forms with a central arch and was based on the rocks from the former quarries on Penistone Hill, quarries that once supplied stone to build Bradford.

-The sculpture is clad in the raw fleece of Derbyshire Gritstone and Lonk sheep which came from local farms in the Worth Valley.
-The fleece cladding of the sculpture references the role played by sheep in physically shaping and maintaining the surrounding landscape, and by the importance of wool in the industrial history of Bradford.
+The sculpture was clad in the raw fleece of Derbyshire Gritstone and Lonk sheep which came from local farms in the Worth Valley.
+The fleece cladding of the sculpture referenced the role played by sheep in physically shaping and maintaining the surrounding landscape, and by the importance of wool in the industrial history of Bradford.

-Tower sits right on the top of Penistone Hill and can be seen from miles away.
-Up close you can stand inside the arch and touch both sides, or stand back and watch the sun set though it.
+Tower sat right on the top of Penistone Hill and could be seen from miles away.
+Up close you were able to stand inside the arch and touch both sides, or stand back and watch the sun set though it.

 Explore the details